European Bonsai Potter Collective

 Each year the EBPC are invited to put on a display of high-quality bonsai ceramics for this fantastic event, and are honoured to share our passion for great bonsai ceramics with you in this way.

-this year, we all painted by the very highly regarded Seto potter and painter - Itou Gekkou .
+In 2014, a display of painted porcelain pots was created, by the highly regarded Seto potter and painter - Itou Gekkou.

-Pots by great masters as this are becoming rarer to see, so we hope everyone enjoyed the pots in this collection.
+Pots by great masters as this are becoming rarer to see, so we hope everyone enjoyed the pots in this display.

 伊藤月香編